 The grounds of medical institutions vary considerably, reflecting both prevailing treatment theories and subsequent changes in the surrounding urban fabric.

 Some private medical institutions eventually became state or municipally owned.
-Many of these were subsequently decommissioned by their governmental owners in the mid to late 20th century, with buildings demolished and land carved up into residential subdivisions, industrial or corporate campuses, or occasionally given over to public recreational facilities (parks, golf courses, etc.)
+Many of these were subsequently decommissioned by their governmental owners in the mid to late twentieth century, with buildings demolished and land carved up into residential subdivisions, industrial or corporate campuses, or occasionally given over to public recreational facilities (parks, golf courses, etc.).